-If separate preference upn_block_clir is enabled, incoming anonymous calls from this user will be dropped.
+If separate preference upn block clir is enabled, outgoing anonymous calls from this user will be dropped.

 If the caller's UPN is allowed it is also checked according to allowed_clis preference as usual and can be rewritten according to allowed_clis_reject_policy for correct calling number presentation on outgoing calls.
 This step happens after Access Control.